geosem42/filamentor/README.md

 For example:

 - In Livewire: Wrap `resources/views/pages/show.blade.php` in your layout.
-- In Vue: Include the Page component within your `AppLayout` layout component.
+- In Vue: Include the `resources/js/Pages/Page.vue` within your `AppLayout` layout component.

 This design gives you complete flexibility to integrate Filamentor pages within your existing site structure.